fasttime/JScrewIt/api-doc/interfaces/_jscrewit_.featureall.md

 •  **CHROME\_86**: [PredefinedFeature](_jscrewit_.predefinedfeature.md)

-Features available in Chrome 86 and Edge 86 or later.
+Features available in Chrome 86, Edge 86 and Opera 72 or later.

 ___